Social Trading Explained | Sites for Beginners 2024

 Here, you have full access to any other trader’s signals and orders that are visible on the chart.
 This, according to Tradeo, makes it possible to social trade in a more personalized manner.
 They also have highly effective copy trading features that let you copy your favorite pro trader’s strategies and automatically replicate them on your trading account.

-The complete transparency and visibility of the trading strategies and market orders on a free chart make it beginner-friendly
+- The complete transparency and visibility of the trading strategies and market orders on a free chart make it beginner-friendly

-There is no limit to how much time or virtual currency you can spend on Tradeo’s demo account
+- There is no limit to how much time or virtual currency you can spend on Tradeo’s demo account

-Relatively affordable minimum account balances for copy traders of $250 with attractive leverages of up to 1:200
+- Relatively affordable minimum account balances for copy traders of $250 with attractive leverages of up to 1:200

-Doesn’t accept U.S clients
+- Doesn’t accept U.S clients

-Has a limited number of tradable financial products
+- Has a limited number of tradable financial products

-10. MyFxbook Autotrade – Best cross-broker platform
+9. MyFxbook Autotrade – Best cross-broker platform

 First off, it is important to mention that Myfxbook is not a forex broker.
 It is a platform on which you can host your different broker accounts, and share your results.

 In it’s less than a decade of active operations in the industry, Myfxbook has morphed into a household name.
 And this can be attributed to this unifying feature as well as its auto trading platform.
-Its rich social trading features are evidenced by the platform’s transparency.
+Its rich social trading features are evidenced by the program's transparency.
 And this makes it possible for you to view orders and trading strategies entered into by other investors.
 Plus it has an automated copy trading tool that lets you copy and replicate winning strategies in your trading account.

-It is highly transparent making it beginner-friendly
+- It is highly transparent making it beginner-friendly